 I called 911 because my mother passed away.
 Our Chaplain was caring, confident, respectful and kind... a nonjudgmental voice of calm and reason.
 I can't even begin to describe the frustrations, grief, anger, and sadness of our family as we worked to lay our mother to rest.
 The Chaplain helped to ease our pain.
 It took several days and numerous telephone calls to handle permissions, coordination, payments... the Chaplain guided us and helped us make it all happen.
 I feel better knowing that our family was well taken care of.
 Thank you for this valuable service, especially during these challenging times.

 TPCC is a non-profit organization.
 We receive no government or public funding.
 Our support comes entirely from donations made by members of the community and voluntary contributions from First Responders.
 Please consider supporting our mission today!
 Every donation makes an impact.
 You can make a one-time donation or set up a recurring monthly donation.
-Just click the link below or contact our office.
+Just click the donate button below or contact us!

 OUR ACADEMY